-OR, purchase a daily admission for \$25 at the gate (July 18-23) during the fair.
+OR, purchase a daily admission for \$30 at the gate (July 17-22) during the fair.
 Each daily admission admits one car and all occupants on the date purchased.

-Weekly admission pass can be purchased ahead by mail.
-Note: This must be in our office by July 1.
-Send \$50 (make checks payable to SCC Ag Society) and send self-addressed stamped envelope to S.C.C.A.S., P.O.
+Weekly admission pass can be purchased ahead by mail on online.
+Note: Request by mail must be in our office by July 1.
+Send \$60 (make checks payable to SCC Ag Society) and send self-addressed stamped envelope to S.C.C.A.S., P.O.
 Box 325, Marysville, MI 48040.
 Credit cards accepted at Fair Office in Marysville only.